 If the seas are from the northeast then you will really get a great show.
 As this attraction is secluded and a little hard to find, do not hesitate to ask the friendly locals that you may pass.

 We actually got chatting to one who said that the Little Blowhole has been getting bigger and bigger in recent years.
 So maybe it’ll be larger than its more famous sibling one day.

 The coastline in Kiama is, as you’ve already seen, spectacular.
 And one of the most stunning spots is Cathedral Rocks, a true gem of New South Wales.

 Cathedral Rocks is a bunch of jagged rock formations that are scattered just off the headland, formed after thousands of years of erosion.

 You can see the rocks safely from the top of the headland, but if you want to check them out from the ground, you’ll need to walk around from Jones Beach.

 Check Out the Kiama Art Scene

-Kiama has a vibrant arts scene that has been growing in recent years, so do yourself a favour and spend some time seeking out the cool murals, paintings and sculptures.
+Kiama has a vibrant arts scene that has been growing in recent years, so do yourself a favour and spend some time seeking out the cool murals, paintings, and sculptures.

-Here’s some of our favourite spots.
+Here are some of our favourite spots.